Svarov-RZM/xci/README.md

 ## Cons
 Currently there's *a lot*.
 The program is based on the fact that reinventing the wheel is a good thing, so I try to implement as much as possible by myself with my limited programming skills.
 Therefore:

-* Almost no dynamic memory management because it's hard
+* Almost no dynamic memory management
 * Error checking is limited.
 If you try to fill all the console buffer with, say, dots (.) the program will most likely crash.
 Try this code: `xci /L:M:. /L:F`
-* No documentation.
-Like at all.
-I am currently in process of writing it.
-See examples to get some understanding of what this program can currently do
 * UTF-16 is not implemented correctly.
-The program always assumes that code symbol is 2 bytes long which is not true.
-It covers a lot of basic character to make it usable, though
+The program always assumes that symbol is 2 bytes long which is not true.
+It covers a lot of basic set (English, Russian, etc) to make it usable, though
 * And so on...

 So, simply speaking, xci is my hobby project and playground for learning assembler, how OS Windows works on basic level (WinAPI) and git work flow.

 ### Installation
-Not required.
-Just download xci.exe from the root of the project to a whatever place you want.
-Then open cmd.exe (Start->type 'cmd'->Enter) and change current directory to a place where you downloaded xci.exe.
-Say you downloaded it to 'C:\Temp', then you type `cd C:\Temp` [Enter] and now you can check out examples below.
+Download the latest archive from 'release' page and unpack it to whatever place you want.
+Then open cmd.exe (Start->type 'cmd'->Enter) and change current directory to a place where you unpacked the archive.
+Say you unpacked it to 'C:\Temp', then you type `cd C:\Temp` [Enter] and now you can check out examples below.

+### Documentation
+You can find a documentation in markdown format here: https://github.com/Svarov-RZM/xci/blob/master/Documentation/DOCUMENTATION.md

+Release archive also contains this file.

 ### Examples
 Let's finally see some examples.